locphan201/tagify/README.md

 ## Version v1

 This version will compare the user input to other videos in the list based on the number of matched keywords.
-And if there is no matched nouns, set the weight as 0 for ignoring.
+And if there is no matched nouns, set the weight as 0 for excluding.
 All the keywords are treated the same (1 point).

 ## Version v2